hwaiha/park-hyoshin-profile/README.md

 # park-hyoshin-profile

-It's a profile of a Korean singer Park Hyoshin.
+This is a profile of a Korean singer Park Hyoshin.